borgesash/cp4i/README.md

     _Note: Alternate approach to install Operators is using the Red Hat OpenShift console UI_

    a.
-Create a Subscription for the APIC operator using the example file.
+Create a Subscription for the APIC operator.

 ```yaml annotate
 cat <<EOF | oc apply -f -